 - Two interviews – one with the Headmaster and one with the Director of Sport and the Head(s) of the sports they are applying for.

 After careful consideration, applicants will then be informed of the outcome of their application.

 To register interest in applying for the Sports Scholars Programme please fill in the form on the right of this page.

 The deadline for applications for the Sports Scholar Programme for September 2022/23 entry is Friday 14 April 2022.

 Fee assistance can be applied for and may be granted on the basis of the student's financial needs.
 For Sixth Form applicants this could cover up to 100% of tuition fees.
 Fee assistance is confidential and is strictly means tested.
 For further details click here

-Please click the links below for an overview of the school's excellent sporting facilities and specialist coaches and sport
+Please click the link below for an overview of the school's excellent sporting facilities.